Rachel Bean

-Rachel Bean is a cosmologist and theoretical astrophysicist.
-She is a professor of astronomy at Cornell University.
+Rachel Bean is a cosmologist, theoretical astrophysicist, professor of astronomy, and senior associate dean for math and science at the College of Arts and Sciences at Cornell University.

 Education

-Bean received her bachelor’s degree (Natural Sciences) from Cambridge University (1995).
-After graduation, she worked in the Strategy Division at Accenture before returning to academia.
-She received her master’s (1999) and doctorate (2002) in theoretical physics from Imperial College London.
-She did postdoctoral research at Princeton University, before becoming a faculty member at Cornell University in 2005.
+Bean received her bachelor's degree in natural sciences from the University of Cambridge in 1995.
+After graduation, she worked in the strategy division at Accenture, and then obtained her master's degree in 1999 and doctorate degree in 2002 in theoretical physics from Imperial College London.
+Following this, she was a postdoctoral research Fellow for Princeton University before being hired as a professor for Cornell's Department of Astronomy.

-Research
+Career

-Bean’s research focuses on cosmological tests of the nature of dark energy and gravity, and the physical origins of primordial inflation, using data from large-scale structure and the cosmic microwave background.
-She is actively involved in a number of international astronomical surveys including the Large Synoptic Survey Telescope (LSST), the Dark Energy Spectroscopic Instrument (DESI), and the Euclid mission.
+In 2005, Bean became a faculty member at Cornell University, where her research focuses on cosmological tests of the nature of dark energy and gravity, and the physical origins of primordial inflation, using data from large-scale structure and the cosmic microwave background.
+She is actively involved in a number of international astronomical surveys, including the Large Synoptic Survey Telescope (LSST), the Dark Energy Spectroscopic Instrument (DESI), and the Euclid space mission.

+During her time at Cornell University, Bean served as the Senior Associate Dean for the university's Undergraduate Education department, where she was responsible for designing the curriculum, overseeing admissions into the program, and career development, among other things.
+On July 13, 2023, Bean succeeded Ray Jayawardhana as interim dean of the College of Arts and Sciences at Cornell University, where she was later named the Senior Associate Dean for Math and Science.
+While she held this position within the university, she was partially responsible for introducing the data science minor to the school's Undergraduate Program.